DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 After a basic exploration in Chapter 2 of publishing in general and electronic publishing in particular, in Chapter 3 we provide a general introduction to electronic publishing, sketching out various scenarios on how to develop electronic publications and discussing a number of issues and opportunities in 'going electronic'.
 In Chapter 4 we focus on the strengths and limitations of various specific types of e-reader hardware and software as well as different file formats, before moving on to describe in Chapter 5 a number of distribution platforms.
 In Chapter 6 we provide a step-by-step guide to creating your own EPUB.
 Chapter 7 offers a practical, how-to guide for workflows (both generally structured and specific to each scenario) and finally in Chapter 8 we explore the design of electronic publications for the various scenarios addressed earlier.
 Finally, in Chapter 9 we look into the future of electronic publishing.
 The manual also includes a description of the software developed within the different project groups, and a glossary of terms.

 We wish to stress here that the structure of the manual is not as linear as the above outline may suggest.
 Particularly further on in the manual, some of the terminology may seem confusing at first, but will be explained in more detail later.
-We chose to focus on delivering a practical how-to guide for electronic publishing, starting with the step-by-step guide to creating an ebook (in Chapter 6) and leaving a more detailed argumentation for the next chapters (particularly Chapter 7).

-## Who worked on this Toolkit
+##Who worked on this Toolkit

-This publication is part of the Digital Publishing Toolkit [^DPT-blog] RAAK-MKB [^RAAK-MKB] research project.
-The following research question was stated: *In what way can a platform be created with new tools for Open Source publishing, which will allow publishers in the sector of art and culture to produce interactive e-publications by themselves?*
+This publication is an outcome of the two-year research and development project *Digital Publishing Toolkit* funded by the Dutch Stichting Innovatie Alliantie (SIA) as part of its[^DPT-blog] RAAK-MKB[^RAAK-MKB] program for innovation in small and medium-sized businesses.
+The project was based on the following research question: *In what way can a platform be created with new tools for Open Source publishing that will allow publishers in the sector of art and culture to produce interactive e-publications themselves?*

-To answer this research question, the Institute of Network Cultures (lectoraat Netwerkcultuur) of the Amsterdam University of Applied Sciences, together with the Research Centre Creating 010 (kenniscentrum Creating 010) of the Rotterdam University of Applied Sciences jointly conducted state-of-the-practice-oriented art research.
-In collaboration with an already existing consortium [^DPT-Consortium] of eleven small businesses including publishers, designers and developers, four sub-projects were formulated.
+To answer this research question, the Institute of Network Cultures (lectoraat Netwerkcultuur) of the Amsterdam University of Applied Sciences, together with the Research Centre Creating 010 (kenniscentrum Creating 010) of the Rotterdam University of Applied Sciences jointly conducted state-of-the-practice-oriented design research.
+In collaboration with an already existing consortium[^DPT-Consortium] of eleven small businesses including publishers, designers and developers, four sub-projects were formulated.
 Within these sub-projects, a number of collaborations took place between publishers, designers, developers, researchers, and students of the participating universities of applied sciences.

-The result is the present publication, as well as a software repository consisting of tools for electronic publishing, based on Open Source software of which the source code is published and freely accessible. [^DPT-GitHub] With a single command line, one can get hold of the code repository, downloading not only the current state of 'source' files for the book, but also the full history of changes and comments made by each collaborator to the Toolkit up to that point.
+The result is the present publication, as well as a software repository consisting of tools for electronic publishing, based on Open Source software of which the source code is published and freely accessible.[^DPT-GitHub] With a single command line, one can get hold of the code repository, downloading not only the current state of 'source' files for the book, but also the full history of changes and comments made by each collaborator to the Toolkit up to that point.
 With another command, the various 'sources' can be pulled together into an instantly produced EPUB document.
 In this way both the 'content' and the 'machine' used for making the book are bundled and shared.

 We are not claiming that all ebooks will follow, or indeed should follow this path.
 We are simply laying out one of the many directions ebook creators can now take with their publications, by using simple and inexpensive tools, and without having to buy into the industry's glossy promises of multimedia and interactivity.